gomu-gomu/ma-java-avancee-projet-backend/README.md

 # Student Manegement Backend

-Java Spring Boot API for the Student Management project.
+The API for the Student Management project.

-# Usage
+## Usage

 ```sh
 # Build and start the Docker container